Yes, I use no equipment, no barbells, no free weights, no treadmill, no machines at all, or any manufactured gear with this workout.

 This works your core again.
 Core strength is very important for spine support and lower back health, as well as allowing clearer space for your organs to operate more easily.

 Imagine you are on a wobbly boat and roll with the movement in a rotating and circling movement to the left a few times, and then switch to a right direction rolling movement with your legs.
-Make sure you use all your butt and leg muscle with your knees slightly bent.
+Make sure you use all your butt and leg muscles with your knees slightly bent.

 Stop Being Sedentary